endx-star/Margarita-Mobile-Application/README.md

-# Margarita-Web-Application
+# Margarita-Mobile-Application
-This web application is like a social media application in which users signup and login to the application and use like as other social media application.
+This Mobile application is like a social media application in which users signup and login to the application and use like as other social media application.